 Under the first scenario, should the workforce be in place per the plan from April 2018, it would require an investment of £0.9m above the 2017/18 run rate.
-It is however expected that the cost increase in 2018/19 will be circa £0.3m.
 It would represent an increase of £1.8m in recurrent budgetary terms at substantive level.